paescebu/CustomKeyboardKit/README.md

 ```

 ## Using Your Custom Keyboard In SwiftUI
-Once declared, you can use the custom keyboard with the `.keyboardType(:)` View modifer and using your statically defined property
+Once declared, you can use the custom keyboard with the `.keyboardType(:)` View modifer and using your statically defined property.
+The .keyboardType modifier is overloading Apple’s native API with UIKeyboardType values (like .numberPad) to also support your own custom keyboards (like .yesnt).
+This ties seamlessly into the familiar SwiftUI API, so you don’t have to learn a new modifier or break existing code — you just get more flexibility.
 ```swift
 struct ContentView: View {
     @State var text: String = ""